fedora-infra/fas/README.rst

 .. startdesc

-The Fedora Account System is a community oriented accounts system which aims to provide a self-driven and self-controled management to its registered users.
+The Fedora Account System is a community oriented accounts system which aims to provide a self-driven and self-controlled management to its registered users.

 .. enddesc